Skip Navigation

 Restore Sensation and Movement

 Facial nerves in the jaws, teeth, gums, lips, and tongue can be damaged by facial trauma or dental procedures, such as root canal fillings, jaw surgery, and adverse reactions to local anesthesia.
-The nerves are a crucial part of human bodies that supply sensation to various areas, and when a nerve is damaged, Dr. Karas will select the right method of treatment for your condition and perform surgery to restore sensation and movement to the affected area.
+The nerves are a crucial part of human bodies that supply sensation to various areas, and when a nerve is damaged, Dr. Karas or Dr. Williams will select the right method of treatment for your condition and perform surgery to restore sensation and movement to the affected area.

 Types of Nerve Injuries